andrewmackrodt/advent-of-code/src/2021/06/README.md

 would be a total of <code><b>5934</b></code>.

 Find a way to simulate lanternfish. <b>How many lanternfish would there be after 80 days?</b>

+### --- Part Two ---

+Suppose the lanternfish live forever and have unlimited food and space.
+Would they take over the entire ocean?

+After 256 days in the example above, there would be a total of <code><b>26984457539</b></code>
+lanternfish!

+<b>How many lanternfish would there be after 256 days?</b>